 When it is time to make the sorbet, you do not actually need a gelato maker, as you will learn in this delicious and simple recipe!

 - 300 g lemon juice and the zest from those lemons

 And it’s just that easy to make your own delicious lemon sorbet.
 Of course the best place to taste it is on the Amalfi Coast, the isle of Capri, or strolling through Sorrento.
-Contact us for more information on choosing a culinary tour of the Amalfi Coast or Sorrento cooking vacation!
+Contact The International Kitchen for more information on choosing a culinary tour of the Amalfi Coast or Sorrento cooking vacation!

 By Peg Kern